Organic infant formula & feeding support

 Tips for introducing formula or switching from breastfeeding to formula

-Some babies become gassier
+Some babies become gassier on formula

 When introducing a bottle and/or formula, many babies may become temporarily a bit gassier.
 This can be normal.